Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 bash courses/engagement-platform-labs/labs/lab07-first-worker/validate.sh

-The script exits 0 on success and prints the failing assertion on the first error.
+The script exits 0 on success and prints the first failing assertion on failure.

 Validate Output Paste your validate.sh output below